 SSA then began a series of biennial studies of the income of the aged based on the CPS data alone.
 The first report in the series described the income of the population aged 55 or older, and in some cases the population aged 65 or older, using 1976 data.
 The second report described apparent changes in the income of those age groups between 1976 and 1978.
 In the interest of publishing the data in a more timely fashion, however, beginning with the 1980 report, publications in the series have consisted of tabulations only.
 Starting with the 1990 report, we expanded the series with a companion publication, Income of the Aged Chartbook, which highlights selected data in charts and tables for the population aged 65 or older.

 Beginning with the expanded 2004 edition, we began publishing a broader range of statistics to meet user needs.
 Some of these changes include introducing new statistics on demographics and noncash benefits, as well as adding an Asian category for tabulations by race.
 In addition, we have substantially increased the number of tables on the family income of aged persons and reformatted or added some tables for consistency across sections.
-New text sections are included to further assist data users.
-This new format will continue to be used on a regular basis.
+Text sections are included to further assist data users.

 The source of data for this series is the March supplement of the CPS, which samples a large cross section of households in the United States each year and provides detailed information annually on income and labor force participation.
-Comparisons of CPS estimates with more precise estimates adjusted by federal income tax records and Social Security records indicate that some sources are underreported in the CPS.
-Also, changes that have been made in the survey from time to time have improved the measurement of income and labor force participation but have reduced the comparability of estimates between years.
-Despite these shortcomings, CPS data still provide the best available measures of income for detailed subgroups of the aged.
+Changes have been made in the survey from time to time that have improved the measurement of income and labor force participation but have reduced the comparability of estimates between years.
+Most recently, the CPS questionnaire was modified to improve the measurement of income generated from assets, including retirement accounts.
+While this reduces comparability, it is an improvement to the survey and addresses a deficiency particularly important to this publication.
+Users have correctly pointed out that past editions have not accounted for one-time withdrawals from retirement accounts, including 401(k) accounts.
+The improved CPS questionnaire directly addresses this issue, and now asks respondents about irregular withdrawals from retirement accounts.
+Despite any shortcomings, CPS data continue to provide the best available measures of income for detailed subgroups of the aged.

 The data in this publication are presented in terms of either aged units or aged persons.
 An aged unit is defined as either a married couple living together or a nonmarried person.
 Using aged units or aged persons as the units of analysis allows one to measure incomes of the entire aged population either separately from or in combination with the income of other members of the families with whom they live.
-Beginning with the 2000 edition, poverty status is presented only for aged persons in terms of their family income, because that measure is now the preferred measure of poverty.
+Beginning with the 2000 edition, poverty status is presented only for aged persons in terms of their family income, because that is consistent with the federal standard of measuring poverty.

 Brad Trenkamp was responsible for the preparation of this report.
-Staff of the Division of Information Resources edited the report and prepared it for publication.
-This report and Income of the Aged Chartbook are available on our website at http://www.socialsecurity.gov/policy.
+Staff of the Office of Information Resources edited the report and prepared it for publication.

 Associate Commissioner for Research, Evaluation, and Statistics